Privatized Banking – Life Insurance Loans and Why We Use Them

 Since you paid cash, you own the property free and clear, so you collect the full $1K in rent each month.
 Over the next 30 years, you will receive $360K in cash flow from the property.

-Using Life Insurance Cash Value as a Private Reserve to Fund Your Investment
+Private Reserve Strategy with Life Insurance: Using Cash Value to Fund Your Investment

 In contrast, instead of placing $45,000 each year into bank savings, imagine you put the same funds into a cash value life insurance policy instead.
 (An actual life insurance illustration for a 47-year-old man in average health was used for this example.)